Elite-Modding-Team/ThaumicTweaker/README.md

 ## Overhauls
 **NOTE:** All overhauls listed in this category are disabled by default.

+- **Champion Mob Overhaul:**
+    - Enables the Champion Mob system from previous Thaumcraft versions
 - **Loot Table Overhaul:**
     - Changes most hardcoded mob drops into loot tables that can be modified using loot table tweakers.
 A full list of loot tables can be found [here](https://github.com/Elite-Modding-Team/ThaumicTweaker/tree/main/src/main/resources/assets/thaumictweaker/loot_tables/entity).
 - **Runic Shielding Overhaul:**
     - Changes Runic Shielding to use its own shielding system instead of using Minecraft's Absorption.
 This also fixes a few issues where Thaumcraft would reset absorption granted by other effects.

 ---